anagha-google/dataproc-labs/7-dataproc-jupyter-plugin/README.md

 <hr>

 ### A.2.
 Duration
-It takes ~1.5 hours to complete and is fully scrpited, including with Terraform for provisioning.
+It takes ~1 hour to complete and is fully scrpited, including with Terraform for provisioning.

 <hr>